Two of my boys’ best friends, who happen to be brother and sister, live just a few minutes away, and we spend a lot of time at their house.

 Their house is so familiar now that my boys just run in, shedding their shoes as they do, hardly greeting any parents they may see en route.

-In their wonderful yard, the kids play, the dogs tackle each other, and my friend and I get some time to chat.
+In their yard, the kids play, the dogs tackle each other, and my friend and I chat.

 Notice that any grooves in the cake will fill with the chai spiced glaze, that will become almost like caramel.

 I just love when fall hits and these flavors are welcomed into our kitchens!

 - 2 cups granulated sugar